sagemath/sagewiki_to_gh-2022-10-10/days4/projects/graphs.md

  * Wishlist from Chris Godsil: It would be great if we could complete the list this week.

  * Electrical Networks, Jim Morrow's REU: Graphs with boundary are already in sage, but there are probably some useful constructions for Jim's summer REU that are not implemented yet.
-Especially data structures, perhaps an ElectricalNetworks class...
+Especially data structures, perhaps an !ElectricalNetworks class.
+Look at the Dirichlet problem and (circular) planar embeddings of graphs.

  * Latex Graphs: At sage days 3, Craig Citro gave Robert Miller a scheme program to plot graphs in postscript format.
 It would be great to get this working from python.

+ * Graph Database: Update interface to sqlite database of all graphs with 8 or fewer vertices.